Editor Menu

 The current file will be saved to disk with the name supplied.
 Optionally the path can be changed if the file

 is required in a different location.
-This function does not affect the project as the new file will mirror the
+This function does affect the project as the new file name will be used.

 Save all files...